Welcome to Our Blog on the Camino Portuguese

 A small pond was home to a small flock of domestic chickens, peafowl were strolling freely in the gardens, and we enjoyed the sounds of songbirds in the trees.
 It was very peaceful, frequented by families who let their children run free, couples enjoying picnics on the expansive green lawns, and students studying while perched on terraces with a view over the city.
 It felt like we had finally found a spot slightly off the beaten track.
 We spent a wonderful spring evening strolling along the treed pathways, looking out through the line of palms over the city and river below, and relaxing.

 On the way back to our rooms we walked through the university, and then down a steep street leading down to the Duoro River.
-This was our first taste of the Porto that is not on display for tourists, and it was charming, appealing, and far less crowded.
+This was our first taste of the Porto which is not on display for tourists, and it was charming, appealing, and far less crowded.
 On the way back to our rooms we stopped at the Cafe Rio, a small restaurant at the bottom of a hotel.
-Stopping at a place with an English menu felt like a cop-out, but we were tired and very hungry, and didn't want to head out in the morning on an empty stomach if we failed to find vegetarian food in a more traditional restaurant.
+Stopping at a place with an English menu felt like a cop-out, but we were tired and very hungry and didn't want to head out in the morning on an empty stomach if we failed to find vegetarian food in a more traditional restaurant.
 After enjoying a mushroom omelette, salad, and chocolate mousse we felt much revived.

-Our experiences today left us feeling like Porto has a lot to offer, but we had somehow failed to find it.
+Our experiences today left us feeling like Porto had a lot to offer, but we had somehow failed to find it.
 One of the lessons we've learned on our Caminos is that some places seem to click, and everything goes well, while others just don't seem to work out.
-The shabbiest, most depressing looking places can be the source of wonderful memories, if you find yourself in good company, experience a random act of kindness, or enjoy a delicious meal.
+The shabbiest, most depressing-looking places can be the source of wonderful memories, if you find yourself in good company, experience a random act of kindness, or enjoy a delicious meal.
 Beautiful, romantic, and opulent places can seem completely unappealing if you experience rudeness, ignorance, misunderstanding, loneliness, or fail to find food.
 Somehow Porto just didn't click for us.
 It is a beautiful, colourful, and romantic city, but we failed to find our way past the crowds, rudeness, and noise to the magic beneath.
 Perhaps one day we will return, and have a different experience.

 ________________________________________________________________________